eknaepen/NP/README.md

 C++ Candy Crush Game on sever

-Client able to connect to server via broker and play the game
+Client able to play the game

 <br/><br/>